Meanwhile in Ireland

 Patrick Kavanagh, sadly, was not recognized for his work until he was quite older which led to a lot of anger and depression at that fact being conveyed through his works at times.

 However, the Monaghan man produced a wide volume of applauded poetry and he is undoubtedly one of the best Irish poets of all time.
-His most popular works are regarded to be ‘On Raglan Road’ and ‘Advent’.
+His most popular works are regarded to be the romantic poem ‘On Raglan Road’ and ‘Advent’.

 4: John Montague – utilized a unique writing style to his poetry